📞 (504) 384-0676 📍 1 Galleria Blvd Suite 1900, Metairie, LA 70001⏰ 08:00 A.M. – 05:00 P.M.

 TPO Roofing (Thermoplastic Polyolefin)

-Pros: TPO is one of the most popular options for commercial roofing due to its affordability, energy efficiency, and durability.
-It is highly resistant to UV rays, chemical exposure, and punctures.
-TPO roofing can help reduce energy costs, which is particularly beneficial in warm climates like Houston or New Orleans.
+Advantages: TPO is among the most used commercial roofing materials because it is cheap, energy saving, and long-lasting.
+It is very resistant to UV rays, exposure to chemicals and punctures.
+TPO roofing is also able to save on the energy bill, which is especially useful in hot climates such as Houston or New Orleans.

-Best For: Flat or low-slope commercial roofs, buildings looking for energy-efficient solutions.
+Best Use: Flat or low-slope commercial roofs, buildings that seek energy-efficient solutions.

 EPDM Roofing (Ethylene Propylene Diene Monomer)

-Cons: EPDM is not as energy-efficient as some other options, as it tends to absorb heat unless a reflective coating is applied.
-It is also more prone to punctures compared to TPO or PVC roofing.
+Cons: EPDM is not as energy efficient as others because it will absorb heat unless a reflective coating is applied.
+It is also more likely to be punctured than TPO or PVC roofing.

-Best For: Large commercial buildings with flat roofs, warehouses, and office complexes.
+Best Use: Large commercial buildings that have flat roofs, warehouses and office complexes.

 PVC Roofing (Polyvinyl Chloride)

-Cons: PVC roofing is more expensive than TPO and EPDM, and the installation process is more complex.
+Disadvantages: PVC roofing is more costly than TPO and EPDM, and the process of installation is more complicated.

 Metal Roofing

-Best For: Industrial buildings, warehouses, and structures that require a long-lasting roofing solution.
+Uses: Industrial buildings, warehouses, and those buildings that need long-lasting roof solution.

 Modified Bitumen Roofing

-Pros: Modified bitumen is an asphalt-based roofing system that is highly durable and easy to maintain.
-It is designed to withstand extreme weather conditions, which is beneficial for commercial properties in Baton Rouge and other areas prone to severe weather.
-It’s also resistant to tears and punctures.
+Advantages: Modified bitumen is a roofing system that is made of asphalt and is very durable and easy to maintain.
+It is made to withstand extreme weather conditions, which is advantageous to commercial properties in Baton Rouge and other regions that are likely to experience extreme weather.
+It is also tear and puncture resistant.

-Cons: Modified bitumen may not be as energy-efficient as other materials unless coated with a reflective layer.
-It also requires periodic maintenance to ensure longevity.
+Disadvantages: Modified bitumen is not necessarily as energy efficient as other types of materials unless it is covered with a reflective layer.
+It also needs maintenance periodically to be able to last long.

-Best For: Small to medium-sized commercial buildings with flat or low-slope roofs.
+Best: Small and medium-sized commercial buildings with low or flat roofs.

 Built-Up Roofing (BUR)

-Cons: BUR systems are heavy and require a robust structure to support the weight.
-The installation process can be time-consuming and labor-intensive.
+Cons: BUR systems are bulky and they need a strong structure to hold the weight.
+The installation may be time consuming and labor intensive.

-Best For: Commercial buildings with flat roofs that need long-term durability.
+Best To: Commercial buildings with flat roofs which require long work duration.

 Factors To Consider When Choosing Commercial Roofing

-1. Climate: In areas like New Orleans, Houston, and Baton Rouge, where humidity, storms, and high temperatures are common, choosing a material that can handle moisture and wind is crucial.
+- Climate: In such regions as New Orleans, Houston, and Baton Rouge, where the humidity, storms, and high temperatures are typical, it is essential to select the material that can withstand moisture and wind.

 Conclusion